badri/flask-pywebview-desktop-app/README.md

 1. Check the [Issues](https://github.com/badri/flask-pywebview-desktop-app/issues) page
 2. Review the GitHub Actions build logs
+3. Try local Docker builds for debugging
-3. Create a new issue with details about your problem
+4. Create a new issue with details about your problem

 ---